pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

 # Supply Chain Choreographer in Tanzu Application Platform GUI

-This topic describes Supply Chain Choreographer in Tanzu Application Platform GUI.
+This topic tells you about Supply Chain Choreographer in Tanzu Application Platform GUI (commonly called TAP GUI).

 ## <a id="overview"></a> Overview